Dugy/bomba/README.md

 To use different internal type than `std::string` for unescaping strings, set it as a second template argument.
 More on this is [here](#custom-string-type).
 To append the result of `serialise()` to an existing string, use its overload that accepts a reference to the output as argument.
 The output type is set by the second template argument, which defaults to the type of the first argument.

+For implementation reasons, classes with implicit conversion constructors cannot be used as a serialisable class argument this way.
+This is a problem for `std::optional`.
+There is a workaround class, `Bomba::Optional`, that inherits from `std::optional` and has no practical difference from it.

 ### Remote Procedure Call
 You can define an RPC function by declaring this:
 ```C++